A classification of finite locally 2-transitive generalized quadrangles: Primitive on points only

 \begin{proof} Assume that $G$ and $\calQ$ are as in the statement.
 By Proposition \ref{prop:PrimImprimAS}, we have $s \le t$, $s \mid t$, each block of lines has size $t+1$, and $G$ is an almost simple group of Lie type.
 Moreover, if $T: = \soc(G)$, then $|T| < |T_P|^3$.
 Henceforth in this proof $\calB$ will denote the system of imprimitivity of size $st+1$ on lines, $B$ will denote a block of lines, and $G_B$ is a maximal subgroup of $G$ satisfying

 We begin by noting that $G$ nearly satisfies all the hypotheses in \cite[Hypothesis 5.1]{BLS}.
 As long as the proofs of \cite[Propositions 5.3, 5.4, 5.5, 5.6, 6.1, 7.5, 7.6, 8.1]{BLS} do not rely on $G$ acting primitively on $\calL$, they will hold in this case as well.
 In particular, we only need new proofs in the subcases of \cite[Propositions 5.3, 5.4, 5.5, 5.6, 6.1, 7.5, 7.6, 8.1]{BLS} that specifically invoke $G_\ell$ being maximal in $G$.
-We proceed through those cases here in the order they are encountered in \cite{BLS}.
-Note that the basic results contained in Lemmas \ref{lem:GQbasics}, \ref{lem:ratio}, and \ref{lem:Pbounds} are used repeatedly in these proofs.
+For example, if $T$ is isomorphic to $\PSL(n,q)$ for some $n,q \ge 2$, then we proceed as in \cite[Proposition 5.3]{BLS}.
+We begin with \cite[Case 1 of Proposition 5.3]{BLS}, which is located at the bottom of page 1562.
+Our argument proceeds exactly the same as in \cite{BLS} until we reach a point in which the maximality of $G_\ell$ in $G$ was used in the proof.
+Here, we first invoked the maximality of $G_\ell$ on page 1564, and we have the following assumptions: $T = \PSL(n,q)$,